atmughrabi/AccelGraph/README.md

   ```
   cd 00_Graph_Bench/
   ```
-2. Their are three types of runs for gem5-aladding.
+2. Their are three types of mode runs for gem5-aladding.
-    * Running the `openmp` mode on gem5 with the fully parallelized version of the graph algorithm.
+  * Running with `openmp` mode on gem5 with the fully parallelized version of the graph algorithm.
   ```
   make run-gem5-openmp
   ```
-    * Running the `cpu` mode on gem5 with a single threaded kernel extracted from the graph algorithm (the compute intensive one), this is according to gem5-Aladdin integration-test examples.
+  * Running with `cpu` mode on gem5 with a single threaded kernel extracted from the graph algorithm (the compute intensive one), this is according to gem5-Aladdin integration-test examples.
   ```
   make run-gem5-cpu
   ```
-    * Running the `accel` mode on gem5 with the accelerator active.
+  * Running with `accel` mode on gem5 with the accelerator active.
 The performance-power model is derived from the DDDG (Dynamic Data Dependence Graph).
   ```
   make run-gem5-accel
   ```